mcagricaliskan/turkish-news-classification-with-api/README.md

 tf-idf vectorizing on cleaned data, making predictions on vectorized data.
 I initialize AI class and connected it with endpoit for getting news text data from api and returning news class
 ## Dockerfile
-I dockerize API for deploying to my server.
+I dockerized API for deploying to my server.
 ## test_model.py: I copied news from various websites and test model by myself
 making progress
 ## load_test.py: I